Table of Contents

 Similarly, if an order is packed in the wrong size box without any protective material to cushion the items, those items may get damaged or broken in transit.
 The customer will then be disappointed when they open their package, and have to coordinate a refund with the brand.

-When you fail to meet your customers’ expectations – that the exact items they ordered arrive in pristine condition quickly – they probably won’t purchase from your brand again.
+When you fail to meet your customers’ expectations – that the exact items they ordered arrive quickly and in pristine condition – they probably won’t purchase from your brand again.
 This can cost your brand money in the short term, and make it difficult for you to build up a loyal customer base.

 For example, medical equipment brand Baby Doppler noticed that they were getting a lot of complaints from customers because their orders weren’t arriving in 2 days or less (the ecommerce industry standard).
 By outsourcing fulfilment to ShipBob, and leveraging ShipBob’s fulfilment centre network, they were able to get orders fulfilled and shipped to customers doorsteps much faster, and satisfy customers again.